-- Tracking infected patients: once infected patients report themselves, the app does not attempt to track them, nor does it provide a mechanism to ensure that they comply with medical orders.
+Tracking infected patients: once infected patients report themselves, the app does not attempt to track them, nor does it provide a mechanism to ensure that they comply with medical orders.
 Recall that the goal of the app is to avoid asymptomatic users unknowingly spreading a disease.
 Diagnosed users are assumed to be responsible and take precautions if necessary to go into public, for instance to a doctor appointment.
-Therefore, we do not attempt to detect contacts with infected patients after their diagnosis nor do we attempt to detect or prevent misbehavior.
-The reason being that the gain in utility (one irresponsible person being under control) does not justify the loss of privacy for other well-behaved infected users.
+We do not attempt to detect or prevent misbehavior.
+The reason

+- being that the gain in utility (one irresponsible person being under control) does not justify the loss of privacy for other well-behaved infected users.
 Moreover, this is not a location-tracking app and cannot determine when a user is "in public." - Finding hotspots or infected users' trajectories: the app does not attempt to identify locations that have a concentration of infected people.
 This is a design decision.
 We limit the purpose of the application to the two goals specified above, which enable us to collect and process very little data.
 In particular it avoids collecting location data, which is highly sensitive and very difficult to publish in a privacy-preserving way.